RocketSoftware/rocket-mvbasic/docs/usage/GroupView.md

 The configuration for group view is:

 ```
-“groupView”: {
+"groupView": {
-    “ignore”: [
+    "ignore": [
     ],
-    “default”: {
+    "default": {
-        “delimiter”: “.”,
+        "delimiter": ".",
-        “level”: 2
+        "level": 2
     },
-    “groups”: [
+    "groups": [
         {
-            “sourceDir”: “BP1”,
+            "sourceDir": "BP1",
-            “groupName”: “BASIC”,
+            "groupName": "BASIC",
-            “include”: [
+            "include": [
-                “SAMPLE.BASIC.*”
+                "SAMPLE.BASIC.*"
             ]
         },
         {
-            “sourceDir”: “BP1”,
+            "sourceDir": "BP1",
-            “groupName”: “CODE”,
+            "groupName": "CODE",
-            “include”: [
+            "include": [
-                “SAMPLE.CODE.*”
+                "SAMPLE.CODE.*"
             ]
         },
         {
-            “sourceDir”: “BP2”
+            "sourceDir": "BP2"
         }
     ]
 }
 ```

-In the configuration file, there are different groups which are filled with different elements of the “groups” section.
+In the configuration file, there are different groups which are filled with different elements of the "groups" section.
 The auto-group result is shown below:

 ```
 BP1